dionysos4/IWOD/README.md

 # A Deep Network for Object Detection on Inland Waters

+This is the official code repository for the paper "A Deep Network for Object Detection on Inland Waters", published at WACV 2026.

 ## Lake Constance Obstacle Detection Dataset Preparation
 Follow these steps to set up the Lake Constance Obstacle Detection (LCOD) dataset and initiate the training pipeline.